 Whether you choose video closed captioning or subtitles also depends on the video player that you’re using.
 HDMI platforms like Blu-ray and other HD disk media do not support closed captioning.
 If you’re creating a video for HD disk media, then you will need to use subtitles instead of captions.

 How to Make Subtitles and Closed Captions

-Now that you know about the differences between subtitles vs closed captioning, you may want to know how to add them to your video.
+Now that you know about the differences between closed captions vs subtitles, you may want to know how to add them to your video.
 Here are a few ways that you can add captions or subtitles to video.
 For further information, you can read this article on closed captions.